sernle/c24-api-gettingstarted/readme.md

     cdoFile = C24.toCdo(sdoFile);

 ## Scala
+__The C24-iO Scala Library is available with iO v4.7.0 and above.__

 To build the Scala examples in the reference project using Maven, add -Pscala to the build line.